CameronScarpati/student-activity-tracker/tracker-api.md

 Response: Tentative Calculated Grade (Double from 0.0 -> 100.0)
 - Things to note: People can gain extra credit, figure that out.
 Also, currently, people can add negative grades.

+# AssignmentRecommendation
+## `GET /semesters/<semester_id>/recommendation`

+NO REQUEST BODY

+Errors: 404 (if semester id wasn't found)

+Response: Assignment ID or All Completed Message (If there are no active assignments (i.e. no assignments without submissions))